thatcsharpguy/thatcsharpguy.com/content/posts/2021-01-09-creating-dotnet-tool-scratch.md

 ### Test project

-Do not forget a test project! since we expect our tool to be a long term project, having tessts is an essential part of the process.
+Do not forget a test project! since we expect our tool to be a long term project, having tests is an essential part of the process.
 In this case, we will be using *xUnit*-based tests, though there are some alternatives like *NUnit* or *MSTest*.

 ```bash
 dotnet new xunit -n Lockdown.Test